Mohammad-Elahi/MetaQuest_XRHeadTracker_Pro/README.md

 ## How to Cite

 If you use this software in your research, please cite it as follows:
 Elahi, M. (2024).
 XR Head Tracker Pro: A professional research tool for head-tracking data collection with Meta Quest headsets.
-GitHub. https://github.com/Mohammad-Elahi/MetaQuest_XRHeadTracker_Pro
+GitHub: https://github.com/Mohammad-Elahi/XR-Head-Tracker-Pro

 For BibTeX: